 Well things change.
 This wonderful sports car that I played in as a child and have been the proud caretaker of for over four decades is finally going to be sold for only the second time in it's existence.
 The first time was in 1915.
 I had planned to pass it down to my only son Derek once he had a garage of his own or to another family member with the resources to maintain an important automobile like this; who would avoid the temptation to fully restore it and to keep it as a reference of one of the advanced technology vehicles that were being produced during the same period as the mass produced economy cars of the time that everybody is familiar with.

-Saving a Porsche so historians don't think we only drove Pintos.
+Carefully preserving a Porsche so historians don't think we only drove Pintos.

 In 2004 our son Derek died in a collision with a moose.
 I did not make any decisions about the Marmon for a number of years, because I wanted to be sure that I had explored all of the options.